twinklebob/jekyll-ttskch-theme/_posts/2017-04-24-my-bitcoin-story.md

 The reality is, I don't do a lot with it at all at the moment, although I'm always very interested in it.
 I started playing with Bitcoin fairly early on, around 2013, probably somewhere towards the middle of the "early adopters" stage of the [technology adoption curve](http://lmgtfy.com/?q=technology+adoption+curve).

 I joined in at the time you could still mine bitcoins with GPUs and used an application to mine when the computer was idle, acting as part of a mining pool.
-I was able to collect <i class="fa fa-btc" aria-hidden="true"></i>3, worth around £{{ daily_rate | times: 3 }} at today's prices.
+I was able to collect <i class="fab fa-btc" aria-hidden="true"></i>3, worth around £{{ daily_rate | times: 3 }} at today's prices.
 Unfortunately, I panicked when the price started seriously crashing and sold *all* of my bitcoins for around £60.
 When the price quickly recovered I tried to buy some back, but it was too late.
 The price never crashed that low again.
 I also haven't gone to the trading platforms since then, it was quite clear that I just don't understand that stuff enough!

 My remnant sat untouched for quite a while and then I decided it was time to start looking again at what I could do with it.